Rincon Valley Christian School announces closure after nearly 50 years

 Santa Rosa Bible Church board members announced late last week the private school they oversee will close in May.
 The news came as a surprise to teachers and parents, who just days earlier received a letter from the school highlighting a balanced budget.

 Church and school officials said the campus has been wrestling with declining enrollment, and it can no longer rely on the church and foreign students to boost revenue and balance the budget.
 The 2017 fires also exacerbated the problem after nearly 70 families in the church community lost homes, said Chris Bauer, the lead pastor.

-He said the school has struggled to attract students over the years, in part to increasing tuition costs, which they had to raise because of declining enrollment.
+He said the school has struggled to attract students over the years, in part because of increasing tuition costs, which they had to raise because of declining enrollment.

 Many parents, alumni and former teachers took to social media to express their frustrations, calling the decision to shut down the school abrupt.
 They also raised questions about why the church board did not seek donations before concluding the preschool- to 12th-grade campus was no longer viable.

 Kelly Devries has five students enrolled at Rincon Valley, including two children in its satellite program, an option for those who want to home-school.